-Adam, God’s original man, fell from a perfect nature and became sinful (Gen. 3).
+Adam, God’s original man, fell from a perfect nature and righteousness to become became sinful and unrighteous (Gen. 3).
 Everyone born after Adam inherits the guilt due this sinful nature passed down from Adam (Rom.
 5:12-14).
 When people sin they will be judged for their sins (Rev. 20:12-13).
 Not loving the God of the Bible is greatest sin (Matt.
 22:37–38).
 Everyone falls short of this love and so breaks God’s law and stands condemned (Rom.
 3:23; 6:23).
+Our imperfections point us outside of our own efforts to the need of a Savior.

 GOOD NEWS APPLIED